43 Geography Trivia Questions [With Answers]

 Answer: Mandarin Chinese, with roughly 920 million native speakers.

-Why it stumps people: English sounds like the obvious answer because of its global reach.
-But by native speakers alone, Mandarin dominates.
-English has about 380 million native speakers, placing it third behind Spanish (~485 million).
-English only leads when you count all speakers, native and learned combined (~1.5 billion).
+Why it trips people: English feels like the obvious answer, since it’s everywhere.
+But count native speakers only and Mandarin runs away with it.
+English has about 380 million native speakers, which puts it third behind Spanish (~485 million).
+English only takes the lead once you count every speaker, native and learned combined (~1.5 billion).

 36. What country has the longest coastline in the world?
 (Easy)